divyapu31/Rectangular-patch-antenna-array/README.md

+**Repository information**
+This repository contains  the steps to develop a rectangular microstrip patch antenna array conatining 4 rectangular slots for miniaturization and the 4 antenna elements are fed with 4 equal way power wilkinson power divider.
+Firstly the dimensions of the patch and power divider are calculated with help of python code, later the antenna is designed and optimized using CST microwave studio simulation solver.
+The original CST files of the proposed antenna as single element and overall array antenna is defined here.
+**Manuscript Information **
-Title of the manuscript :**Design of Rectangular Slotted-Patch Antenna Array-Sensor for Breast-Tumor Detection**, Paper id: **9775**
+**Title of the manuscript**:Design of Rectangular Slotted-Patch Antenna Array-Sensor for Breast-Tumor Detection **Paper id:** 9775

-Authors and their affiliations: 1.
+**Authors and their affiliations:** 1.
 D. Chaturvedi, Dept. of Electronics and Communication Engineering, Indian Institute of Information Technology, Pune, India 2.
 MVL Bhavani( corresponding author) Dept. of Electronics and Communication Engineering, SRM University-AP, India 3.
 Arvind Kumar, Dept. of Electronics and Communication Engineering, Visvesvaraya National Institute of Technology, Nagpur, India.

   Steps to design the proposed "**Rectangular patch antenna-array**" Calculate the dimensions (Length and Width) of Rectngular Microstrip patch antenna for the operating frequency 6.9 GHz